ddemaree/ala_sass_examples/README.md

 # Sass example code for A List Apart

-This project contains full source code examples for my article "[TITLE TBD]" appearing in the Nov.
-29 issue of A List Apart.
+This project contains full source code examples for my article [Getting Started with Sass](http://www.alistapart.com/articles/getting-started-with-sass/) in [A List Apart #340](http://www.alistapart.com/issues/340), published November 29, 2011.

 ## What's in this project